THOMASELOVE/432-classes-2025/class26/README.md

 ## Project Presentations This Afternoon

+Wood WG-82J on the ground floor of the Wood building is my office.
+If you're scheduled today, arrive 5 minutes early, and wait outside my office if the door is closed.
+I'll open it when I'm ready for you.

 - 3:45 - 4:10 PM Carly DaCosta and Gabrielle Davis "Socioeconomic Factors Shaping Childhood Disparities in U.S. School Districts"
 - 4:15 - 4:40 PM Ben Hauk "Predicting Breast Cancer Outcomes Using Bulk RNA-Seq and Tumor Mutation Data"
 - 4:45 - 5:10 PM Anika Krishna and Adam Salem "Modeling Traffic Stop Outcomes and Search Decisions in Nashville"